What to eat the night before a long run?

 This may seem a bit odd for dinner, but I’m talking about an absolutely delicious sandwich.
 Not just your run-of-the-mill PB&J.

-My personal favorite is a slice of prosciutto and manchego cheese, with a smidge of balsamic vinegar and olive oil.
+My favorite is a slice of prosciutto and manchego cheese, with a smidge of balsamic vinegar and olive oil.

 The great part about this mix is that the flavors are so intense, you only need a tiny bit of filling, keeping the majority of your meal focused on yummy fresh bread, carbs!